 These particular frames are also designed to prevent light from entering the sides of your eyes.

 If a cataract is a primary concern for your vision, it should be treated quickly and appropriately.
-Though glasses cannot prevent or treat cataracts on their own, many lenses have the technology to prevent the condition from worsening.
+Though glasses cannot prevent or treat cataracts, certain features can help with the symptoms.

 Light sensitivity is a major concern for many cataract patients, which makes anti-reflective lenses beneficial.
 These lenses have the technology to prevent extra light from entering through the lenses, combatting some of the discomfort from brightness before it begins.

 Photochromic lenses automatically darken when they are exposed to the sun’s ultraviolet (UV) radiation, which is another benefit for those who experience light sensitivity.
-Some photochromic lenses can also block blue light to an extent.
+Some photochromic lenses can also filter some blue light.

 Note: If your condition worsens enough over time — to the point where a new prescription won’t help — your eye doctor may recommend cataract surgery.
 Should this be the case, be sure to take protective measures for your condition after surgery as well.

-Based on personal vision needs, some may opt for reading glasses or other special lenses like the ones listed above after surgery.
+Based on your vision needs, some may opt for reading glasses or other special lenses like the ones listed above after surgery.